 - Paying online by adding the FRO as a payee.
 The account number is the FRO case number.
 A FRO case number always starts with 0 or 1 and is 7 digits long.

 - Writing a cheque or money order payable to: The Director, Family Responsibility Office.

-And support payors should keep a record of spousal support payments.
+And payor parents should keep a record of child support payments.
 The FRO does not issue year-end statements.